Katrine Lund

 Katrine Aannestad Lund (born 9 November 1994) is a Norwegian sport shooter.
 Her achievements include winning individual gold medals in rifle shooting at the 2023 and 2025 ISSF World Shooting Championships, and several team medals at the world championships.

 Personal life

 Lund was born in Kongsberg in 1994.
 She grew up in Jondalen and is a sister of sport shooter Kim-André Lund.

 Career

 2021

 At the 2021 European Shooting Championships, she won a silver medal in 50 m rifle 3 positions team, along with Jeanette Hegg Duestad and Jenny Stene.
 She also competed in 10 m air rifle team, along with Jeanette Hegg Duestad and Jenny Stene, and they reached the bronze final where they were defeated by Romania.

 2022

-Competing at the 2022 ISSF World Shooting Championships, Lund won a gold medal in 300 m rifle 3 positions team, with team mates Jeanette Hegg Duestad and Jenny Vatne, defeating a Swiss team in the final.
+Competing at the 2022 ISSF World Shooting Championships, Lund won a gold medal in 300 m rifle 3 positions team, with team mates Jeanette Hegg Duestad and Jenny Vatne, defeating the Swiss team in the final.
 With Duestad and Vatne, she also won gold medal in 300 m rifle prone team.